EndyLab/bionet-synthesis/pipeline/README-CM.md

 * Prints out the required deck map
 * Tells the OT-One what volume of water to add into each well
   * Currently it is not set to mix because that dramatically increases the run time and we can just seal it and then vortex to resuspend
+* Reports the runtime at the end of the protocol

 ## Build Golden Gate Reactions
 Build will do the following: